-The League of Education Voters has been hearing about plans for strikes across the state this fall.
-In preparation for that, we have researched answers to some of the frequently asked questions we have been hearing.
+Periodically, League of Education Voters hears about plans for strikes across the state.
+As a result, we have researched answers to some of the frequently asked questions we have been hearing.
 We will continue to update this page as we receive more questions.
 Have a question we haven’t answered?
-Please submit it to Kelly Munn at firstname.lastname@example.org.
+Please submit it through the Contact Us page.

 Collective bargaining agreements, otherwise known as contracts or CBAs, are typically agreed upon for 2- or 3-year terms.
 When the contract term is ending, a team representing the school district and a team representing the teachers union meet to determine the terms and conditions for the next contract.
 In some districts, the union that represents teachers may also represent other staff, so terms of employment may be negotiated for multiple types of school employees.